asdfugil/linux-apple-resources/README.md

 - [pongoterm.c](https://github.com/palera1n/PongoOS/raw/iOS15/scripts/pongoterm.c)
 - An arm64 initramfs, an example is included here as well.

-Prebuilt PongoOS and m1n1 binaries can be found in this repository.
+Prebuilt PongoOS and can be found in this repository.
+You can find prebuilt m1n1-idevice binaries from the [CI build output](https://nightly.link/asdfugil/m1n1-idevice/workflows/build/idevice/m1n1.zip).
 Note: palera1n's pongoOS already have bootm

 ### pongoterm.c compile instructions